sdharawatnet/sdharawatnet/README.md

 ## BIO

-- 🏢 I'm currently working at Johnson and Johnson!
+- 🏢 Working at Johnson and Johnson!
 - ⚙️ My day to day: JavaScript, React, AWS S3/ Textract, Git(Haha ofcourse), Nodejs, SASS, Python (Occasionally on AWS Lambda)
 - 🌱 Learning all about Open Source
 - 💬 Let's talk about design, development and design thinking